ronie-18/Near-Now/README.md

 - Edge (latest)
 - Opera (latest)

-## 🔒 Security Features
+## 🔒 Security Notes

-- Form validation
+- Form validation is basic and client-side only
-- Secure payment integration
+- No real payment or order tracking integration
-- Protected user data
+- No backend authentication or user data storage
-- HTTPS ready
-- Input sanitization

 ## 🤝 Contributing